philc/vimium/README.markdown

     d          close current tab
     u          restore closed tab (i.e. unwind the 'd' command) to         close other tabs
+    tr         close tabs on the right
+    tl         close tabs on the left

 Vimium supports command repetition so, for example, hitting '5t' will open 5 tabs in rapid succession.
 ESC (or
 <c-[>) will clear any partial commands in the queue.